Global human rights defenders stream

 Tracking global HRD cases

-Up to 250 additional GAR spaces for HRDs (global stream) were added to the Immigration Levels Plan beginning in 2021.
+GAR spaces for HRDs (global stream) were first added to the immigration levels plan in 2021 and may vary depending on the year.
+In 2023, 500 GAR spaces are allocated to cases from the HRD global stream.
 Admissions of HRDs are included in the spaces allocated to each office under the GAR program; no separate spaces are allocated for HRDs.
 PD, FLD, the UNHCR and IRCC will collaborate to ensure available GAR program spaces are used effectively.
+Note that there is currently no yearly mandated minimum number of HRD resettlement spaces.
+By committing to an HRD “up to” number, rather than a target, IRCC is meeting one of the primary objectives of international HRD protection, which is to help HRDs safely return to their country of origin to pursue their work if they so choose.

 The applications for HRDs are centrally tracked and reported by the Operations Planning and Performance Branch.